Nov 16 2020

 6. Social/Interpersonal Skills

-1. _____ will identify what happened first, in the middle, and last regarding a previous read story, past event, or situation.
+Objectives: Identify what happened first, in the middle, and last regarding a previously read story, past event, or situation.

-2. _____ will state the main idea of the story, video or situation 4/5 opportunities to do so.
+State the main idea of the story, video, or situation 4/5 opportunities to do so.

 Goal: ________ will develop social understanding skills as measured by the benchmarks listed below.